LDSSA/batch3-students/README.md

 Once you've solved all of the notebook we recommend the following this simple checklist to avoid unexpected surprises.
 1. Save the notebook (again)
-1. Run "Clear output and ..."
-TODO
+1. Run "Restart notebook and run all cells"
-1. Ensure all asserts are still passing
+1. At this point the notebook should have run without any failing assertions

-You can submit notebooks before they are 100% complete.
+If you want to submit your notebook before it is all the way done to check intermediate progress, feel free to.

-So let's have a look at the sample exercise notebook.
+So let's have a look at the sample Learning Unit.
+If you are able to go through the entire process and get a passing grade on the sample LU you'll have a good understanding of the same flow that you'll use for all LUs throughout the academy.

 1. On the Jupyter Notebook UI in the browser open the exercise notebook
 1. Follow the instructions provided in the notebook